 What can I request?

 The Freedom of Information Act, Environmental Information Regulations and INSPIRE Regulations give you rights to access official information.
-The Environmental Information Regulations give you specific rights to obtain environmental information, and the INSPIRE Regulations give you the right to view spatial or geographic information.

 Under the Freedom of Information Act and the Environmental Information Regulations you have a right to request any recorded information held by a public authority, such as a government department, local council or state school.
 Environmental information requests can also be made to certain non-public bodies carrying out a public function.

 - You can ask for any information you think a public authority may hold.
 The right only covers recorded information which includes information held on computers, in emails and in printed or handwritten documents as well as images, video and audio recordings.